DaanWarming/google-homepage/README.md

-This wil be my first project where I will me recreating the Google home page.
+This is the first project on my github using html, css and git.

+I'm following the oding project where the project was an assignment